 Air Conditioning Check: Vents

 Vents are a sensitive component of any cooling and heating system.
-It is imperative to check vents, ducts, and grills for blockage as that can be the leading factor of irregular air flow.
+When HVAC troubleshooting, it is imperative to check vents, ducts, and grills for blockage as that can be the leading factor of irregular air flow.

 Pro Tip: Furniture or plants should be at least two feet away from vents.